ardentaegis17/PSAMaritime/README.md

 # PSAMaritime
 Contains the files used for the prototype multimodal route optimiser developed for the 2nd MSC Maritime Digital Challenge.

-Datafiles needed (All in MODEL FILES.zip):
+All of the below files can be found in MODEL FILES.zip.

+Datafiles needed:
 GlobalAirSchedules2
 GlobalOceanSchedulesEdit
 Coordinates